palantir/gradle-docker/readme.md

 the `docker-compose.yml.template` file by the resolved versions and writes the resulting file as `docker-compose.yml`.

+The `docker-compose` plugin also provides a `dockerComposeUp` task that starts the docker images specified in the `dockerComposeFile` in detached mode.

 **Example**

 Assume a `docker-compose.yml.template` as follows: